-So even if you send out eNPS cycles and engagement surveys separately, you’re welcome to base your survey focus around the results you got from your most recent eNPS.
+Even if you send out eNPS cycles and engagement surveys separately, you’re welcome to base your survey focus on the results you got from your most recent eNPS.

-For example, if your sales team was particularly unhappy, you might shoot them a department-specific survey asking questions about what they feel is missing.
-Or, if the majority of your younger employees were promoters, you could send them a survey asking what they particularly cherish about the company.
-Or let’s say your eNPS is pretty good, but you had a large number of passives and almost no promoters or detractors.
-Any one of these cases would be the perfect time for you to send out a survey designed to find out what’s standing in between you and your company being a top place to work.
+For example, if your sales team was unhappy, you might shoot them a department-specific survey asking questions about what they feel is missing.
+Or, if most of your younger employees were promoters, you could send them a survey asking what they particularly cherish about the company.
+Or let’s say your eNPS is pretty good, but you had many passives and almost no promoters or detractors.
+Any of these cases would be the perfect opportunity for you to send out a survey designed to find out what’s standing in between you and your company being a top place to work.

-There’s no need to bury yourself in Google forms, either – you can use an employee engagement survey tool that makes things easier with automated cycles and in-depth people analytics.
+There’s no need to bury yourself in Google forms, either.
+You can use an employee engagement survey tool to make things much easier with automated cycles and in-depth people analytics.

 Let’s talk about passives

 Remember those passives we told you not to forget about?
 Those 7 and 8 scores that we left out of the eNPS calculation?
 Let’s bring them back from the sidelines and talk about why passives are still significant.

 Passives are a great example of variables left out by calculations as simple as eNPS.
 We exclude them from the eNPS calculation, but passives are individuals with complex experiences and opinions.
 Passives don’t just give sevens and eights when they lack strong feelings about their workplace.
 They might have done so if they:

 - Feel conservative about giving a strong rating;